korzck/astralinux-file-parser/README.md

 # Astralinux file parser
 This parser prints giant repo tree from dl.astralinux.ru/astra/ and calculates its size.
-The `size.py` makes size calculation and `main.py` parses and downloads (not yet) folders tree and all the files.
+The `size.py` makes size calculation and `main.py` parses and downloads folders tree and all the files.
 #### reuirements.txt
 ```
 requests